p1r473/lite-apps/CONTRIBUTING.md

 1. Run the Scaffolder for the site `https://example.com/` with name `Example`.
 To include spaces in the name of the app, type an underscore instead of a space.
 E.g. `New_York_Times` instead of `New York Times`.

     ```
-    ./gradlew run -Pargs="--url https://example.com --name Example"
+    ./gradlew scaffold -Pargs="--url https://example.com --name Example"
     ```

 1. Manually inspect the generated `manifest.json`, modify any fields as required.
 [See the full syntax](README.md).

-1. Check if `icon.png` is the appropriate size: should be 300×300.
+1. Check if `favicon.png` is the appropriate size: should be 300×300.

 1. If an icon could not be automatically downloaded, or is not high quality, locate an alternate high quality icon.
 Here is a sample query for obtaining a 300×300 icon from a specific sample domain: